roscoestar/roscoestar.github.io/_posts/2019-09-08-spec-evo-mh.markdown

 ![mh-2.8](/assets/mh-2.8.png)

-I've put Dodogama here as a basal turtle because its toothless beak and barrel chest remind me of real-life proto-turtles like Eunotosaurus:
+I've put Dodogama here as a basal turtle because its toothless beak and barrel chest remind me of real-life proto-turtles like *Eunotosaurus*:

 ![eunotosaurus](/assets/eunotosaurus.jpg)

 I'm not a fan of the Monster List category "Fanged Wyvern".
 The only thing in this category before World was Zinogre, which is based on a wolf; in World, Capcom introduced a bunch of quadrupedal reptiles that also are considered Fanged Wyverns.
 It seems like the monster version of a wastebasket taxon--anything that doesn't fit the existing categories is lumped in here.

 Moving on, we have one Plesiosaur, Epioth.
-With its clawed flippers and long hind legs, it looks like a more basal Plesiosaur on its way to becoming more specialized for its aquatic lifestyle.
+With its clawed flippers and long hind legs, it looks like a more basal plesiosaur on its way to becoming more specialized for its aquatic lifestyle.
 Two interesting things about Epioth: it’s covered in fins, and it has specialized strong middle digit on each front and back leg.
 Regarding the tail fins, real-life Plesiosaurs didn’t have any, instead having a stiff body and reduced tail, and using the flippers for propulsion like a sea turtle.
-But it’s not tough to imagine Epioth’s body plan being selected for--in fact, it looks like probably a better swimmer than Plesiosaurs.
-Maybe this somehow has to do with the fact that Epioth is herbivorous, while Plesiosaurs hunted fish?
+But it’s not tough to imagine Epioth’s body plan being selected for--in fact, it looks like probably a better swimmer than plesiosaurs.
+Maybe this somehow has to do with the fact that Epioth is herbivorous, while plesiosaurs hunted fish?
 The second interesting thing, the special middle digit, is super weird to me.
 Why did Capcom bother including such a detail, that was probably more difficult to render than just a fin?
 The artist must have had an idea what this claw was used for.
 Digging for clams, sort of like an aye-aye?
 Defense, like an iguanodont?
 Cutting marine vegetation, like an aquatic therizinosaur or panda?
 Nothing super sticks out as the right answer to me, but it’s interesting to think about.

-Next we have Jhen and Dah’ren, or what it would look like if Pliosaurs got to be the size of whales...and three or four times larger.
-Apparently Jhen is 366 feet long; blue whales are 100 feet.
-Megalodon, an extinct giant shark, and Livyatan, a giant extinct sperm whale, could get to 60 feet.
-The largest known sauropods, the South American titanosaurs such as Patagotitan, were 120 feet long, but most of that was neck and tail.
+Next we have Jhen and Dah’ren, or what it would look like if pliosaurs got to be the size of whales...and three or four times larger.
+Apparently Jhen is 366 feet long; blue whales are 100 feet.  *Megalodon*, an extinct giant shark, and *Livyatan*, a giant extinct sperm whale, could get to 60 feet.
+The largest known sauropods, the South American titanosaurs such as *Patagotitan*, were 120 feet long, but most of that was neck and tail.

 You probably know that the blue whale is the largest animal to ever live, and it’s even heavier than the largest sauropods (isn’t that pretty cool, that we inhabit the earth at the same time as the largest animal ever?).
 What allowed whales to get this huge, all of a sudden, and what prevented them from attaining these sizes in the past?
 Giant marine carnivores, or the lack thereof.
 In the past, there’s always been some kind of giant marine apex predator that provided selection pressure for its prey to be small, fast, and maneuverable.
-When the last of these giant marine predators, Megalodon, went extinct around 3.6 million years ago, it provided an opening for other animals to get big.
+When the last of these giant marine predators, *Megalodon*, went extinct around 3.6 million years ago, it provided an opening for other animals to get big.
 Maybe something similar happened to Jhen and Dah’ren.
 Except they swim through sand, not water, which doesn’t really have the same buoyant properties unless it’s liquefacting, which it doesn’t seem to be whenever you, the hunter, stand on it.
 Maybe Monster Hunter’s sand-swimming creatures somehow emit subsonic sound waves that locally liquefact the sand or something...or maybe it’s just a cool gameplay mechanic where you can let the monster move fluidly without subjecting the hunter to unwieldy swimming gameplay.

 Next, let’s talk about the crocodylians.
 Lao-Shan, Amatsu, Lagi, and Miralis are all very similar (excusing Lao-Shan’s ridiculous size), assuming Miralis’s shoulder cannons are specialized osteoderms or horns and not additional limbs.
 Agnaktor is the most derived, with its beak and sail.
 The beak points to a possible herbivorous or piscivorous lifestyle--maybe volcanic Agnaktor is herbivorous or omnivorous, and Glacial Agnaktor is piscivorous.
 Either way, they’re one of the monsters that won’t touch any meat you lay down, which I think is a cool detail.